maxbrenner-ai/web-crawler-drl-gnn/README.md

 * `shortest_path_range_allowed_MIN|MAX`: to define the range of lengths allowed from the init node to the goal node
 * `model_type`: can be `nervenet`, `deepmind`, `fully_connected` or `no_structure`
 * `num_agents`: number of PPO agents as this uses DPPO
-* `data`: Look at `get_data_path()` in `main.py` for options
+* `data`: Which dataset to use.
+Look at `get_data_path()` in `main.py` for options

-Final node, There are some interesting jupyter notebooks in `notebooks/` that show my progress throughout this project (I started by learning graph neural networks and coding them in these notebooks and then transferring to normal python files).
+As a final note, there are some interesting jupyter notebooks in `notebooks/` that show my progress throughout this project (I started by learning graph neural networks and coding them in these notebooks and then transferring to normal python files).